 5. What is the difference between a research poster and an infographic?

-A research poster is a static, large-format visual presentation typically used at conferences or academic gatherings to showcase research findings and methods.
+A research poster is a large-format, static visual used at conferences to present research findings and methods.
 It usually contains detailed textual information, graphs and charts.

-Start creating your research infographic for free with Venngage’s easy-to-edit templates and drag-and-drop editor.
+Research infographics are engaging and informative — even without flashy data visualizations.
+Start creating yours for free with Venngage’s easy-to-edit templates and drag-and-drop editor.